-The Green Tour in South Cappadocia usually takes you to an underground city (either Kaymakli or Derinkuyu), hiking in Ihlara Valley, Selime Monastery, Yaprakhisar Panorama for views of the canonical fairy chimneys which featured in Star Wars, an Onyx factory and shop, and Pigeon Valley Panoramic viewpoint.
+The Green Tour in South Cappadocia usually takes you to an underground city (either Kaymakli or Derinkuyu), hiking in Ihlara Valley, Selime Monastery, Yaprakhisar Panorama for views of the canonical fairy chimneys which are featured in Star Wars, an Onyx factory and shop, and Pigeon Valley Panoramic viewpoint.

-This tour is great if you like hiking, nature and the outdoors and want to reach places that are further out off the usual tourist trail.
+This tour is great if you like hiking, nature and the outdoors and want to reach places that are further out, off the usual tourist trail.
 We did this tour with Enka Travel and enjoyed it a lot.
 The only downside is you do spend a lot of time on the mini-bus, but we just used that as an excuse to catch up on some sleep several early mornings with hot air balloons.

 The lesser-known Blue Tour (which doesn’t run every day) usually takes you to Kaymakli Underground City, Soganli Valley and Archaeological Site, Sobesos Ancient City, Keslik Monastery, Mustafapasa Old Greek Village and Urgup Fairy Chimneys.

 This tour is also good if you like hiking, have a special interest in churches and monasteries or have already done the other two tours.

 We’re not huge fans of organised tours but Cappadocia is a large region with limited public transport and highlights that are spread out.
 So, after much deliberation, we decided a tour would be the best way to see as much as possible in one day.

 We opted for the Green Tour with Enka Travel, one of the most popular tour agencies in Cappadocia.
 We had a great time and would highly recommend them.